 - teaching healthy coping skills for the whole family

 - educating members of the medical treatment team about the relationship between physical illness and psychological distres

-The Psychiatry Consultation Service works with children who have been admitted to the hospital—and their family members—and operates on a referral basis.
+The Psychiatry Consultation Service at Boston Children's Hospital works with children who have been admitted to the hospital—and their family members—and operates on a referral basis.
 For more information about the service, please visit the PCS web page.
 If you are interested in setting up an appointment, please speak to your child’s treating clinician.

-- Children's International Center is a dedicated resource for patients and families from countries outside the United States.
+- Boston Children's International Health Services is a dedicated resource for patients and families from countries outside the United States.
 The center can provide assistance with everything from reviewing medical records to setting up appointments and locating lodging.
-Contact the center by phone at 01-617-355-5209 or via e-mail at email@example.com.
+Contact the center by phone at +1-617-355-5209 or via e-mail at firstname.lastname@example.org.

 - talking to your child about his or her condition

 - preparing for surgery and hospitalization